 Now, wash each cabinet inside and out along with the doors.
 This may take a while but it is important because the most common stain or residue on cabinets is grease.
 Both from cooking and from our hands.

 Yes, icky!
 But that’s not the problem.
 The problem is that grease doesn’t mix with, well, anything.
-Especially water-based products, which the paint used for cabinets often are.
+Water-based products, which the paint used for cabinets often are.
 So wash them well with dawn and cleaners.

 Step 5: Use Wood Filler